-To get an idea of the amount of sugars and fats in typical desserts, here are a few nutritional facts:
+To get an idea of the amounts of sugars and fats in typical desserts, here are a few nutritional facts:

-But, this doesn't mean you shouldn’t enjoy something sweet after a meal.
-After all, even fruits make excellent desserts!
+However, this doesn't mean you shouldn’t enjoy something sweet after a meal.
+Fruits make excellent desserts!
 A serving of fruit is typically 60 calories with 15 grams of carbohydrates, zero fat, zero protein, and 3 to 5 grams of fiber.
 Plus, they contain vitamins, minerals, and other nutrients that your body needs, making them better health all-stars!

 So what does a typical serving of fruit look like?

 Get creative with how you eat your fruits.
-Of course, you can always use your NutriBullet to make yourself a nutrient-packed dessert Blast!
+Of course, you can always use your NutriBullet to make yourself a nutrient-packed dessert smoothie!